Sas1997/SAMA/README.md

 ```bash
 samapy-config
 ```
-An interactive 18-section wizard guides you through all parameters and saves `sama_config_COMPLETE.yaml`.
+An interactive multi section wizard guides you through all parameters and saves `sama_config_COMPLETE.yaml`.

 **Step 2: Run the optimization:**
 ```bash